PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the tencoder residual-gate Conv1D-shim rewrite to `passes/conv1d_tencoder_layout.py`.
-The new owner reuses the exact flattened InstanceNormalization prefix contract, resolves both residual branches and the Slice/Logistic gate from one `ModelIRGraphIndex`, and plans all edge, metadata, option, constant, bridge, and removal changes before mutation.
-Shared integer and floating constants are cloned deterministically;
-multi-consumer NCW compatibility bridges are inserted before their earliest consumer instead of being appended out of topological order.
-The former 723-line lowerer helper is now an 11-line compatibility adapter.
+The latest implementation unit moves the Conv1D-shim Transpose/Squeeze/unary/BatchMatMul rewrite to `passes/conv1d_batchmatmul_layout.py`.
+One `ModelIRGraphIndex` now proves the complete source, permutation, squeeze, unary-chain, left-operand, matrix-shape, dtype, quantization, public-boundary, and operator-order contracts.
+Channel squeeze keeps `adjX`; either supported spatial squeeze swaps the retained rank-three metadata and toggles `adjX`.
+The former 223-line lowerer helper is now an 11-line compatibility adapter.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.